Lemoncode/webpack-by-sample/version 4/02 fx/00 react/README.md

 ## Prerequisites

 You need to have [Node.js](https://nodejs.org/en/) installed in your computer.
-If you want to follow this step guide you need to take sample _03 SASS_ as starting point.
+If you want to follow this step guide you need to take sample _04 Images_ as starting point.

 ## Steps